ilanschnell/bitarray/README.rst

 ``unpack(zero=b'\x00', one=b'\xff')`` -> bytes
-   Return a byte string containing one character for each bit in the bitarray, using the specified mapping.
+   Return bytes containing one character for each bit in the bitarray, using the specified mapping.
-   See also the pack method.

 **Functions defined in the module:**